GabrielReira/ILP-UFBA/Lista 1/README.md

-# A - Expressões Aritméticas
+# A - EXPRESSÕES ARITMÉTICAS

 ### A1 - Mercado do futuro